-- Evaluate their own employability skills (via a SWOT Analysis) together with an analysis of sector skill demands to create Intended Placement Outcomes in order to develop the skill areas which they have identified as being weak or needing further enhancement; - Develop, through practice on placement, the employment-related skills identified through their SWOT analysis and Intended Learning Outcomes; - Reflect on and apply academic themes, concepts and theory as explored at Level 4 and Level 5 to complex real situations on work placement; - Reflect on and critically evaluate their learning from the work placement and previous learning; - Explain how their chosen professional or placement sector operates and what skills are needed to develop their career.
+- 1. evaluate their own employability skills (via a SWOT Analysis) together with an analysis of sector skill demands to create Intended Placement Outcomes in order to develop the skill areas which they have identified as being weak or needing further enhancement; - 2. develop, through practice on placement, the employment-related skills identified through their SWOT analysis and Intended Learning Outcomes; - 3. reflect on and apply academic themes, concepts and theory as explored at Level 4 and Level 5 to complex real situations on work placement; - 4. reflect on and critically evaluate their learning from the work placement and previous learning; - 5. explain how their chosen professional or placement sector operates and what skills are needed to develop their career.

-These learning outcomes will be assessed through the non-credit bearing Work Placement Year module (MAN-30068) which involves:
+These learning outcomes will be assessed through the non-credit bearing Work Placement Year module (MAN-30086) which involves:

-• the submission of two portfolios of evidence, one at the beginning of the placement (usually after six weeks into the placement) and one at the end of the placement and before the start of their final year of undergraduate studies.
+• the submission of two portfolios of evidence, one at the beginning of the placement (usually after six weeks into the placement) and one at the end of the placement and before the start of the final year of undergraduate studies.